What is Accounting Income?

 Accounting income is the bottom line in the income statement and is therefore affected by every other line item appearing before it.
 In that sense, the amount that a company can declare will be a function of the revenue realization and expense matching rules that apply to it.

 In most cases, accounting income is tied to the rules of accrual accounting.
 It means that accountants will often follow IFRS or GAAP rules to derive the figure, although such rules may differ between different countries.

 The short answer is yes.
 While there are exceptional cases where accounting income equals the amount of cash received by the company, it will differ due to the timing of cash collection and revenue recognition.
-For example, in the case of accounts receivables, revenue is recognized immediately, but cash is not recognized until later.
+For example, in the case of accounts receivables, revenue is recognized immediately, but cash is not received until later.

 However, accounting income is a key point in calculating the cash flow statement.
 Under the indirect cash flow method, it is the first line item.
 From here, changes in cash due to operations, financing, and investing are added or subtracted to find the net change in cash in any given period.

 While not appearing as a line item in the balance sheet, accounting income directly affects one of the line items.
 A positive amount in a period will increase retained earnings, depending on how much in dividends is paid.
 In fact, the change in retained earnings can be calculated as accounting income less dividends paid.

 For example, a company that earns $100,000 in accounting income will experience a $100,000 increase in retained earnings if no dividends are paid.
 The company keeps all of the revenue it earns in the period.
 However, if half of this is paid out to shareholders, the company will only record $50,000 in retained earnings from said income.